southern-cross-ai/ask-llms/README.md

 ## TL;DR

-Input your prompt, get a response and save your Q&As into local Markdown files.
-Free to use, without API.
+Input your prompt, generate a response and save your Q&As into local Markdown files.
+Free to use.

 Current supported LLMs are:

-- Claude2
+- Claude 2
 - Copilot

 ## Requirements